 However, switching home phone deals is really straight forward and definitely worth doing.

->

-> Here’s how to compare home phone providers, make sure you get the best landline deal so you don't pay more than you need too.
+Here's how to compare home phone providers, to make sure you get the best landline deal so you don't pay more than you need too.

->

-> Choosing the best landline tariff for your needs will only be possible if you work out how you and the people you live with use your home phone.
+Choosing the best landline tariff for your needs will only be possible if you work out how you and the people you live with use your home phone.

 Before you compare home phone deals you'll need to consider when you're most likely to make phone calls, who you are going to call and for how long.

 The easiest way to work this out is by looking through your last few home phone bills to see when you've made most of your calls and who they were too.

 When you're most likely to make calls from your landline phone will determine which home phone deals will save you the most money.